scrapy/scrapy/docs/topics/link-extractors.rst

         Defaults to ``('a', 'area')``.
     :type tags: str or list

-    :param attrs: list of attrbitues which should be considered when looking for links to extract (only for those tags specified in the ``tags`` parameter).
+    :param attrs: list of attributes which should be considered when looking for links to extract (only for those tags specified in the ``tags`` parameter).
 Defaults to ``('href',)``
     :type attrs: boolean